dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 We often leverage the following when customizing these macros:

-In dbt Cloud, we recommend environment variables as they can be set at the environment and all jobs will automatically inherit those values.
+In dbt Cloud, we recommend utilizing [environment variables](/docs/build/environment-variables) to define where the dbt invocation is occurring (dev/stg/prod).

 - Set up some [environment variables](/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in dev, prod, CI and more so.